skip to main content

 When: June 23-27, 2025

-Where: Cahill Center for Astronomy and Astrophysics, Caltech
+Where: Hameetman Auditorium, Cahill Center for Astronomy and Astrophysics, Caltech

 High-energy astrophysics has made remarkable progress in describing some of the most extreme phenomena in the universe.
 Recent discoveries such as compact binary mergers and multi-messenger gravitational wave events, fast radio bursts, ultra-high energy cosmic rays, and advances in our understanding of the transient high energy sky (radio, X-ray, gamma-ray) open up new possibilities for forefront research in these rapidly evolving fields.